Rook's graph

 In graph theory, a rook's graph is an undirected graph that represents all legal moves of the rook chess piece on a chessboard.
-Each vertex of a rook's graph represents a square on a chessboard, and each edge connects two squares on the same row (rank) or on the same column (file) as each other, the squares that a rook can move between.
-These graphs can be constructed for chessboards of any rectangular shape, and can be defined mathematically as the Cartesian product of two complete graphs, as the two-dimensional Hamming graphs, or as the line graphs of complete bipartite graphs.
+Each vertex of a rook's graph represents a square on a chessboard, and there is an edge between any two squares sharing a row (rank) or column (file), the squares that a rook can move between.
+These graphs can be constructed for chessboards of any rectangular shape.
+Although rook's graphs have only minor significance in chess lore, they are more important in the abstract mathematics of graphs through their alternative constructions: rook's graphs are the Cartesian product of two complete graphs, and are the line graphs of complete bipartite graphs.
+The square rook's graphs constitute the two-dimensional Hamming graphs.